 A literary analysis is not a summary of a literary work.
 Instead, it is an argument of your interpretation of aspects of the text.
-There are two main types of literary analysis.
+There are two main types of literary analysis - literary analysis of elements and devices (see below) and Contextual Criticism (see Literary Lenses page).

 An argument about how and why you think the author used literary elements and devices (see handout: Literary Elements and Devices).